 - Adjustments: There are 26 bones of the foot.
 Realigning the bones in the ankle with the low for Activator or Arthrostim is an effective way to help the ankle heal properly.

 - Rehabilitation and home care: Common care modalities include ice, and passive / active ranges of motion (PROM / AROM), progressing to ankle strengthening and stabilization.
 I find that having the patient trace upper- and lowercase letters of the alphabet with their big toe works on ROM and strengthening at the same time.
 In some cases, a wobble board is excellent for ankle strength and balance as well.

-- Foot support and orthotics: In my experience, one of the prime reasons patients sprain their ankles is due to fallen, collapsed arches, attributable to overpronation of the feet.
+- Foot support and orthotics: In place or in addition to an elastic ankle support/ brace, we recommend being taped by one of the Doctors with RockTape Kinesio-Tape.
+The tape offers non-bulky stabilization and will decrease swelling and bruising quicker.
+In my experience, one of the prime reasons patients sprain their ankles is due to fallen, collapsed arches, attributable to overpronation of the feet.
 As a result, I see patients who present after a traumatic sprain in which they landed with their foot turning in.

 An important point to remember here is that dropped arches from excessively pronated feet make the person more susceptible to an ankle sprain.
 The ankle is already weakened and strained on the medial side due to the fallen arches.
 This lack of medial ankle support makes it easier for the foot to turn inward and damage the ligaments and soft tissue of the medial ankle region.